dotnet/spark/docs/building/windows-instructions.md

 If you already have all the pre-requisites, skip to the [build](windows-instructions.md#building) steps below.

-  1. Download and install the **[.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1)** - installing the SDK will add the `dotnet` toolchain to your path.
+  1. Download and install the **[.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)** - installing the SDK will add the `dotnet` toolchain to your path.
   2. Install **[Visual Studio 2019](https://www.visualstudio.com/downloads/)** (Version 16.4 or later).
 The Community version is completely free.
 When configuring your installation, include these components at minimum:
      * .NET desktop development
        * All Required Components
          * .NET Framework 4.6.1 Development Tools
-     * .NET Core cross-platform development
+     * .NET 6 cross-platform development
        * All Required Components
   3. Install **[Java 1.8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)**
      - Select the appropriate version for your operating system e.g., jdk-8u201-windows-x64.exe for Win x64 machine.